slawinski/slawinski-dev/blog/nuxt-js-app-with-postgresql-and-hasura-graphql-engine.md

    },
  },
 ```
-The `ws` stands for websockets and will be required further on to subscribe to changes in the database.
+The `ws` stands for WebSockets and will be required further on to subscribe to changes in the database.

 ## Write some queries